runekn/rkn_configio/README.md

-# Improved Station Load
+# Improved Configuration Load

 ## Description
-Replaces the simple dropdown to load station stations with a bigger and more feature-rich dialog.
+Replaces the simple dropdown to load stations or loadouts with a bigger and more feature-rich dialog.

 * Wider dialog: allowing for displaying of much longer names without cutting off.
-* Folders: Organise your stations by including a delimiter character in the name, which this new dialog will use create a folder structure.
+* Folders: Organise your presets by including a delimiter character in the name, which this new dialog will use create a folder structure.
 You can thereby organize stations by mods, factions, production type, etc.
-* Search: Filter your stations by a search string, allowing you to quickly find what you are looking for.
+* Search: Filter your presets by a search string, allowing you to quickly find what you are looking for.
 * Production module filter: Filter stations by what production modules are included.

 ## Requirements